Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Introduction

 where $\rho(\textbf{r})$ and $\zeta (\textbf{r}, \hat{d})$ are respectively the particle number density marginalized over dipole orientation and the probability distribution of dipole orientation at $\textbf{r}$. $\delta( \ )$ is the Dirac delta function.
 As appropriate for a liquid, spatial homogeneity is assumed, making $\tilde{\rho}(\textbf{r}, \hat{d})$ independent of $\textbf{r}$.
-However, no assumption is imposed on the dipole orientational probability distribution, thereby allowing for possible dipolar ordering within the liquid.
-When $\tilde{\rho}$ is independent of $\textbf{r}$, it factorizes as
+However, no assumption is imposed on the dipole orientational probability distribution, thereby allowing for possible dipolar ordering within the liquid. $\tilde{\rho}$ then factorizes as

 where $\rho$ is the particle number density.
-In a DFT scheme the physical insight and technical challenges are entirely encoded in the determination of $g^{(2)}_{\lambda}$.
+In a DFT scheme the physical insight and technical challenges are entirely encoded in the characterization of $g^{(2)}_{\lambda}$.
 The lowest level of approximation is a mean-field theory, where $g^{(2)}_{\lambda}=1$.
-The excess free-energy functional for the one-particle density in Eq. \ref{rho_om} becomes
+The excess free-energy functional for the one-particle density in Eq. \ref{rho_om} under this approximation becomes

-If one considers the bare dipolar interaction potential, e.g.\ in three-dimensional space,
+If one considers the bare dipolar interaction potential, e.g. in three-dimensional space,